Next >> Costs

 What is a CLEC?

-Why should my ISP become a CLEC?
+Why should I become a CLEC?

 Don't I need to buy expensive telephone switching equipment to become a CLEC?